adthehiway/edwardandbowie-release/replit.md

-# Terrifier 2 Movie Landing Page
+# Edward & Bowie Documentary Landing Page

 ## Overview

-This is a full-stack web application showcasing a horror movie landing page for "Terrifier 2" by Superfine Films.
-The application features a modern React frontend with a horror-themed design and an Express.js backend with PostgreSQL database integration.
+This is a full-stack web application showcasing a documentary film landing page for "Edward...work in progress" by Marcus Thompson.
+The documentary explores the work of artist Edward Bell and his connection to David Bowie's 1979–80 New York period.
+The application features a modern React frontend with an art-focused design and an Express.js backend with PostgreSQL database integration.
 The project is built with TypeScript and uses modern web development practices.

 ## System Architecture

 ### Frontend Architecture
 - **Framework**: React 18 with TypeScript
 - **Routing**: Wouter for client-side routing
-- **Styling**: Tailwind CSS with custom horror theme variables
+- **Styling**: Tailwind CSS with custom theme variables
 - **UI Components**: Shadcn/ui component library with Radix UI primitives
 - **State Management**: TanStack Query for server state management
 - **Build Tool**: Vite for fast development and optimized builds